nadethoughts/Aetheria/The Granite Cracks/The Story so Far.md

 ## 🧠 XP Awarded

 - 500 XP for accepting the mission, traveling, investigating the ruins, and defeating the Cinder Rats.
+---

+## 🛡️ Session 02 – The Cracked Granite

+The dwarves pressed deeper into the mines of Dagger’s Sheath, following the trail of destruction left by ogres and stranger foes.
+Within the darkness, they faced a fierce battle: two ogres and a fiery elemental smith—an Azer—emerged, searching for a missing dwarf.
+The party struck first, using tactics and teamwork to bring down the brutes and their elemental ally.

+After the dust settled, the dwarves searched the ruined mine, finding evidence of a desperate last stand.
+Among the rubble, Demlor and Hurgan uncovered a survivor: Captain Kael Ironmark, battered but alive.
+With the mine collapsing around them, the party raced against time, dodging traps and debris to escape with Kael.

+Outside, Kael revealed grim news.
+The giants—thought extinct—had returned, attacking with ogres and elemental thralls.
+Survivors from Dagger’s Sheath were being held captive in an ogre war camp to the west, guarded by both ogres and elementals.
+Kael provided a map of the area and marked a safe place to meet later.

+The party tended wounds, gathered what supplies they could, and set out to scout the enemy camp.
+From a hidden vantage, they saw cages of dwarven prisoners, guarded tents, siege weapons, and patrols of ogres, Azers, and mud elementals.
+The dwarves prepared to infiltrate the camp, rescue their kin, and uncover the truth behind the giants’ return.

+**XP Awarded:**

+- 500 XP for defeating the ogres and Azer, rescuing Kael Ironmark, and scouting the war camp.
+- The party advances to level 4.

+---